 WVS further compounds the opacity of its country classification system with documentation that is not entirely faithful to the data it presents.
 WVS provides country codes for every available unit in the world even if that unit never appeared or has not appeared yet in a WVS wave (e.g. Srpska Republic, East Germany, Northern Cyprus).
 Users will find it difficult to obtain just the relevant information for analysis.
 Further, WVS is somewhat peculiar for having multiple different ways of coding Serbia after the departure of Slovenia and Macedonia from greater Yugoslavia.1 Worse yet, this information is sometimes omitted from the documentation WVS provides.

-The R code I prove on my Github tries to address this for those who use WVS to understand the contextual (i.e. country-level) influences on individual-level political attitudes.
+The R code I provide on my Github tries to address this for those who use WVS to understand the contextual (i.e. country-level) influences on individual-level political attitudes.
 The code is rather simple and makes important use of the

 countrycode package everyone should have installed in R anyway.
 I’ll belabor the code and the contents of this Github directory below.